MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/video/extract-metadata.md

 ## Key benefits

-Multimodal Intelligence provides a specific set of capabilities for video including:
+Content Understanding provides a specific set of capabilities for video including:

 * **Customization**.
-Unlike traditional video analysis services, Multimodal Intelligence enables you to customize the metadata you want to generate.
+Unlike traditional video analysis services, Content Understanding enables you to customize the metadata you want to generate.
 By modifying the schema, you can tailor the output to match your specific scenario.

 * **Segment-based context aware analysis**.
-By analyzing video segments rather than video frames Multimodal intelligence is able to identify actions, events, topics, and themes in a way that frame-based tools have difficulty achieving.
+By analyzing video segments rather than video frames Content Understanding is able to identify actions, events, topics, and themes in a way that frame-based tools have difficulty achieving.

 * **Generative Models**.
-By using generative AI models, you can describe in natural language what content you want to extract, and Multimodal Intelligence generates that metadata.
+By using generative AI models, you can describe in natural language what content you want to extract, and Content Understanding generates that metadata.

 *    **Integrated preprocessing**.
-Multimodal Intelligence performs several preprocessing steps, such as transcription and scene detection, to provide rich context to AI generative models.
+Content Understanding performs several preprocessing steps, such as transcription and scene detection, to provide rich context to AI generative models.

 *    **Scenario adaptability**.
 Whether you need to generate highlights, categorize content for streaming platforms, or identify key moments in a tutorial, the service can adapt to your needs by generating custom fields to extract the correct grounding data.

-## Multimodal Intelligence video use case industries
+## Content Understanding video use case industries

 * **Broadcast Media and Entertainment**.
 Manage large libraries of shows, movies, and clips by generating detailed metadata for each asset.